DustyDevz/Funkin/README.md

 # Funkin project (I don’t have a name yet)
+I only have this repo public because why not, do not download this (it does NOTHING)

 > [!WARNING]
 > **This project is in very early development and is currently being worked on by one person.
-Currently, there’s NOTHING to do, it’s just ImGui!!! so uh idk**
+Currently, there’s NOTHING to do, it’s just ImGui**

 ## Dependencies
 this is just here so my dumbass can rememeber